alshdavid/mach/README.md

 ### Current Status

-#### 24 Feb 2024
+#### 25 Feb 2024

-The latest branch `0.1.0` reworks a large portion of the bundler internals, adding support for JS plugins, changing the browser runtime code, and adds many other features.
+The latest branch `development` reworks a large portion of the bundler internals, adding support for JS plugins, changing the browser runtime code, and adds many other features.

 It will be merged as soon as it produces a working bundle.